-Based on the ARP's 2014 Load Forecast, the ARP is expected to be able to meet its generation capacity requirements with existing resources through 2023.
-The projected peak native ARP summer load for 2014 is 1,189 MW and is forecast to increase to 1,345 MW in 2023.
-At this time, FMPA has sufficient resources to maintain 18% reserves through 2023.
+Based on the ARP's 2015 Load Forecast, the ARP expects to meet its generation capacity requirements, with an 18% reserve margin with existing resources, through 2023.
+FMPA will need to acquire 33 MW from an undetermined source in 2024 to be able to meet generation capacity requirements with an 18% reserve margin.
+The projected peak native ARP summer load for 2015 is 1,176 MW and is forecast to increase to 1,349 MW in 2024.
 FMPA will continue to evaluate and develop sufficient and cost-effective resource alternatives for the ARP through its integrated resource planning process.

 In 2010, FMPA, on behalf of the ARP, responded to a Request for Proposals from the City of Quincy for providing full-requirements capacity and energy beyond Quincy's entitlement in a Southeastern Power Administration (SEPA) Project.
 The ARP was awarded the Quincy contract for the term of January 1, 2011 through December 31, 2015.
-The ARP is expecting to provide a peak requirement of 26 MW to Quincy above its SEPA entitlement during the summer of 2014.
-The sale to Quincy increases the projected ARP load to 1,215 MW for the summer of 2014.
+The ARP is expecting to provide a peak requirement of 26 MW to Quincy above its SEPA entitlement during the summer of 2015.
+The sale to Quincy increases the projected ARP load to 1,202 MW for the summer of 2015.